-Many actors include a “special skills” section on their résumé—but what type of skills should you include, exactly?
+Many actors include a “special skills” section on their résumé—but what type of acting skills should you include, exactly?
 What about horseback riding?
 Foreign languages?
 The ability to drive stick?
-We surveyed nine acting teachers, talent managers, and other industry experts to get their take on what skills make an actor more castable.
+We surveyed nine acting teachers, talent managers, and other industry experts to get their take on what acting skills make a performer more likely to get cast.
 From combat training to gymnastics, here are the special talents that will give your acting résumé (and career!) a boost.

 Paul Barry, L.A.-based acting teacher and founder of Acting 4 Camera

 Though any unique skill (or trait, for that matter) may not help 100 percent of the time, when it does, it will make the world of difference.
 For example, the three “Game of Thrones” actors who have played “The Mountain” must have found it hard to secure work as actors in worlds other than Westeros.
 Bronn describes him as “freakish big and freakish strong”—and while “freakish” is not a common castable quality, in this series it paid off big time.
 Veteran actor Peter Dinklage has had an impressive independent career, but his unique size was also handy when it came to securing the role of Tyrion Lannister, which launched him into the popular culture stratosphere.

 Imagine Geoffrey Rush in “Shine” had he not been able to play the piano, Olivia Munn on "The Newsroom" if she wasn't fluent in Japanese, or Channing Tatum if he couldn't dance.
 Many of the seminal roles of those we now know and love have been career tipping points for actors due to their unique skills.
 Embrace your unique traits and cultivate your skills, then keep an eye out for projects that can launch you for what makes you different.